orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     auto bumping.
   - Autobumping without testing is assumed undeterministic or possibly random fail.
-  - It is recommend to provide an autobump support for the ebuild-package.
+  - It is recommend to provide autobump support for the ebuild-package.
     See https://github.com/orsonteodoro/oiledmachine-overlay/tree/master/scripts#autobump-patch-versions

 * Versioning: